How to Optimize Your Smart Shopping Campaign

 Take a look at the graphic below to see Google’s recommended title structure.

 Your product photos are the main star of your ads.
+You can read the full guide to Google Shopping images here.
 Use these tips to increase the effectiveness of your Smart Shopping campaigns.

 - Have your products be in front of a solid white or transparent background.
 Using these colors ensures that your images can work with a variety of design elements.